 Now, replace your children with yourself in that mental image you created.
 Would you do what your kids are working on?
 How would you feel about it?
 Would you be enthusiastic?
 Willing and diligent?
 Grumpy?
 Daydreamy?
 Rebellious?
 Tantruming?
 Resigned?

-If that’s applying to your homeschooled children, know that it doesn’t have to.
+If that’s applicable to your homeschooled children, know it doesn’t have to.
 You don’t have to be asking your kids to do schoolwork that fills even you with a sense of drudgery, resentment, boredom, or despair.

 The first step toward recovering your children’s love of learning is simple awareness of what they’re doing, especially if you’re tasking them to do it.
 You’ve just done that.